Ironikus/wp-webhooks/readme.txt

 * New webhook trigger "Contact added to list" for the "FluentCRM" integration
 * New webhook trigger "Contact added to tag" for the "FluentCRM" integration
 * New webhook trigger "Broken links detected" for the "Broken Link Checker" integration
+* New webhook trigger "Booking added" for the "Amelia" integration
 * New trigger setting to prevent a trigger firing multiple times within the same WordPress instance

 **Little tweaks:**